 “I’m afraid that that won’t be possible Mister Hernandez,” the officer who refused to identify himself answered.
 “You see, you’re a wanted man as I’m sure you’re aware.
 Getting you here was difficult.
 Getting you to North Korea undetected will be very difficult.
-Getting you off-world right now will be impossible.”
+Getting you off-world right now will be impossible.

 “You see, the Human Federation has sealed the planet.
 If it isn’t government or military, it isn’t lifting off or landing.
-The same goes for Mars and the moon.
+The same goes for Mars and Luna.
 The Sol System is pretty much under martial law.
 If it’s not cleared to fly, I’m sure the orders are to shoot first and ask questions later.
-I wouldn’t want to tangle with a Sword Heavy Fighter or a gunship any day of the week, let alone a trans-atmospheric destroyer or any of the ships in the Sol Defense Fleet; and that’s not mentioning the orbital forts and defense platforms.”
+I wouldn’t want to tangle with a Sword Heavy Fighter or a gunship any day of the week, let alone a trans-atmospheric destroyer or any of the ships in the Sol Defense Fleet; and that’s not mentioning the orbital forts and defense platforms.

 “So, you see sir, you’re not going anywhere.
 Give us a few days and we can arrange transport across the continent to the Bering Sea, cross the strait and then head to North Korea.
 Our Great Leader, Kim Hyeon-Ju, would like to meet you sir.
 You can lay low as an honored guest of the Resistance and then we’ll try and get you in contact with the Muagi clan to get you off-planet.”

 He must’ve seen Bernard’s surprise at hearing that name.
 The officer cleared his throat before going on, “We know of the Muagi clan on Sirius.
 We know that you used his people to get here.
 His people sometimes smuggle us weapons when they can.
 He has no love for the Human Federation, as you’re most likely aware of.
 While we would prefer not to work with a Japanese person, considering the historical bad blood between our peoples, we lack any sort of influence off-world.
 The North Korean Resistance is sadly confined to the Korean Peninsula.
-Outside the peninsula, not to mention the Earth Sphere, we’re virtually nonexistent.”
+Outside the peninsula, not to mention Terra itself, we’re nonexistent.”

 The officer shrugged then continued, “Thus we have to turn to outside help from time to time.
 We would’ve been hunted down and destroyed long ago if not for the help of outsiders,” he said without bothering to look at the other North Koreans in the room.
 Hernandez glanced at Park who nodded in agreement.
 Obviously, this lot was aware of their shortcomings.
 Years ago, such talk would’ve landed any of them in front of a firing squad for ‘defeatist talk’ and slandering the sovereignty of the North Korean regime; this even though North Korea hadn’t existed since the Allies demolished them in World War Three.